 Often, after an accident occurs, the injured party is discouraged from seeking the assistance of a lawyer or is put under pressure from an insurance company to accept a settlement.
-However, is is vital that before accepting any settlement from an insurance company that you obtain advice from a solicitor.
-The insurance company is most likely making an offer to settle the case now as it fear it may have to make a higher offer in the future.
+However, is is vital that before accepting any settlement from an insurance company that you obtain advice from a personal injury law firm.
+The insurance company is most likely making an offer to settle the case now as it fears it may have to make a higher offer in the future.

 It is vital to remember that insurance companies employ a wide range of experts from claims managers, motor vehicle assessors, actuaries and medical advisors to represent them.

 The following may be of assistance to you if you have suffered an injury or loss: